 3. DO A HARRY POTTER TOUR

 If you’re a Potterhead then you already know that JK Rowling wrote many of the best-selling Harry Potter books while she lived in Edinburgh.
 In fact, Hogwarts was also based in Scotland.
 The city provided her with much inspiration for some of her magical characters and scenes from the books - some of which you can actually see up close and personal in Edinburgh.
 For example, you can visit the exact cafe from where Rowling wrote the Philosopher's Stone, or pay a trip to the graveyard where some of the gravestone names may look a little too familiar.
 There’s a free walking tour you can do called the Potter Trail, where a robed guide will take you through all of the Harry Potter sights.
-Or you could go on your own self-guided tour using our article on the 10 Harry Potter Locations to see in Edinburgh for Halloween .
+Or you could go on your own self-guided tour using our article on the .

 4. TRY HAGGIS FOR THE FIRST TIME